Version effective from: 2 April 2020

 12.8 You may have to pay other taxes or costs, which are not imposed by us.
 You should obtain your own independent tax advice.

 13.1 In line with providing you with the Services, we will provide you with monthly valuation information electronically through your Online Account, subject to paragraph 13.2.
-This will include details of all transactions during the relevant period, the current market value, investment return and the Bricklane.com platform fees charged.
+This will include details of all transactions during the relevant period, the current market value, investment return and the Bricklane.com investment fees charged.

 13.2 Whenever we execute an order following your instruction, we will promptly notify of you of the same and provide you with the trade confirmation information in writing as soon as possible and no later than the first business day following that execution.

 13.3 We will provide you with any dividend vouchers relating to your selected investment, which will be made available in your Online Account or sent by post.

 14. EXECUTION VENUES AND COUNTERPARTIES